Mithsril/MithMaps/README.md

 Use the "Launch MithMaps" .bat to open the mod
+To change the password, use the seamless folder within MithMaps, not the DEN1 folder

 The mod uses the file extension '.mith', which can be added in: